vega-d/CatClient/README.md

 ## Get your freakin' files in place where you need them! ![img](https://i.imgur.com/83UDzyJ.png)

 This project has several features.
 Here they are.
 - Remote access to files.
-For people who are too lazy for USB sticks.

 - Handy qrcodes.
-For that type of guys who can't memorise a single digit.

 - QT5 client for both host and client.
-For people who don't know about `localhost:80`

 - Admin account for ease of management.
-Jokes on you people with mania of power.

-- API.
-Because you might feel like a hackerman.
+- restAPI.

 - Dark Theme.
-For those who are devs in their hearts.

 ## Quick Start